My venue requires a 'day of' coordinator; what is that?

 What services do you offer?

-Wedding management, partial and full service planning and design, intimate weddings and elopements, event planning and design.
+Full service planning and design, intimate weddings and elopements, event planning and design.
 Additionally we have event assistants on staff to assist with decorating, catering, and event management.

 We have multiple coordinators on the team, so we are able to accommodate multiple events in any given weekend.
 We do, however, ensure that we are never booked at absolute capacity, so that we have the opportunity to pull from an emergency supply of team members if needed.